YangLabHKUST/MR-APSS/README.md

 # MRAPSS
 The MRAPSS package implement the MR-APSS approach to test for the causal effects between an exposure and a outcome disease.

     The MR-APSS is a unified approach to Mendelian Randomization accounting for pleiotropy, sample overlap ans selection bias using genome wide summary statistics.

-Specically, MR-APSS uses a background-foreground model to characterize both SNP-exposure effects and SNP-outcome effects, where the background model accounts for the signals due to the shared heritable factors and the foreground model captures the valid signal for causal inference.
-Building upon the background-foreground model, MR-APSS further takes into account the issues of selection bias and sample overlapping, making it widely applicable for real data analysis.
+    Specifically, MR-APSS uses a background-foreground model to characterize both SNP-exposure effects and SNP-

+outcome effects, where the background model accounts for the signals due to the shared heritable factors and the foreground model

+captures the valid signal for causal inference.
+Building upon the background-foreground model, MR-APSS further takes into

+account the issues of selection bias and sample overlapping, making it widely applicable for real data analysis.